 Co-Director and Graphic Designer

-Sarah Sandman is a TED Fellow and co-director of the Brooklyn-based design studio Public Displays of Affection.
+Sarah Sandman is a 2017 Senior TED Fellow and co-director of the Brooklyn-based design studio Public Displays of Affection.
 Her work uses design to create social experiences that bring people together, such as her Gift Cycle project, in which she helped neighboring communities exchange gifts of art.
 Sandman's project, Hostos Hands Up, was a collaboration with Hostos Community College's Black Studies program in which they designed protest signs for the NYC Millions March.
 Their work was displayed at Smack Mellon's Respond exhibit and featured in the New York Times.
 Bike Write was a community bike ride in Providence, RI, spelling "Yes We Can" via the route through the city in support of Barack Obama.

 Kyra D. Gaunt is a TED Fellow and singer-songwriter versed in classical music, jazz and R&B songwriting, an adjunct associate professor of ethnomusicology, cultural anthropology and sociology and as a social media expert.
 Gaunt is an Adjunct Associate Professor at Baruch College and Hunter College at the City University of New York.
 She as a black feminist ethnomusicologist specializing in the study and performance of musical blackness and digital ethnography on YouTube.
 Her next book is a digital ethnography of black girls’ twerking and music-related videos on YouTube.
 This digital work expands on her previous scholarshipThe Games Black Girls Play: Learning the Ropes from Double-Dutch to Hip-Hop, which won the Alan Merriam Prize for the most outstanding English-speaking monograph awarded by the Society for Ethnomusicology (SEM) in 2007.

 Producer and Creative Strategist